Heck-Library/HeckLib/README.md

 > If you need any help with it, ask me on Discord: `Jevk#0004`

 ## Running The Script
-> To run the script, run `hecklib script.ts`.
-This will make HeckLib run every time you save your script.
+> To run the script, run `nodemon script.ts` in the terminal.
+This will run the script and automatically restart it when you save a file.
+Nodemon can be installed by running `npm i -g nodemon` in the terminal.
+>
+> If you want to run the script without restarting it, run `node script.ts` in the terminal.
+>
+> For running, you may need to install the dependencies.
+To do this, run `npm i` in the terminal.
+These dependencies are `@types/node`, `typescript` and `ts-node`.
+>
+> If you want to install these dependencies globally, so you don't have to install them for each map, run `npm i -g @types/node typescript ts-node` in the terminal.

 ***